naper/bootstrap-autodrop/README.md

 # Bootstrap AutoDrop

 Forked from Daniel Farell's original plugin (https://github.com/danielfarrell/bootstrap-combobox).
-This plugin does not use a select list and works similar to the original bootstrap split-dropdown except with the need of an input box in place of a button
+This plugin uses the original bootstrap<a href="http://getbootstrap.com/components/#input-groups-buttons-segmented"> segmented button </a> and transforms it into an auto predicted dropdown

 ## How to use it

 The dependencies are the Bootstrap stylesheet(CSS or LESS).
 Include it and then the stylesheet(CSS or LESS) and javascript.

-Augment the original Twitter Bootstrap v3 dropdown code as follows, then just initialize the plugin!
+Add the original Twitter Bootstrap v3 segmented button code as follows, then just initialize the plugin!
 ```HTML
  <div class="input-group autoddl">
                         <input type="text" class="form-control" placeholder="Field">